-While we won’t cover every consideration that’s taken into account when interchange fees are set, it’s safe to say that the following are the most important:
+We won’t cover every single consideration that’s taken into account when interchange fees are set.
+There are simply too many to review.
+However,, it’s safe to say that the following are the most important:

 The following table reflects Amex OptBlue base rates, meaning that no processor markup has been included.
 Your actual rates may be higher, depending on your processor’s markup.
 These tables are accurate as of November 20, 2019 but are subject to change.

 Unfortunately, Amex’s direct agreements, in terms of American Express interchange rates and in general, are a veritable black box.

 These agreements are only required for merchants processing more than $1 million in Amex transactions.
 That means these rates are not available to the general public, or even to many processors.

 That said, American Express has made it known that it offers a few different pricing options for merchants who need to enter into a direct agreement.

 The first is similar to the OptBlue program and traditional interchange, which they refer to as a Discount Rate Plan.
 In general, you can expect these rates to be slightly higher than what you see in the above OptBlue charts.
 However, because no processor is involved in the direct agreement, you will not see any markup on top of the rates provided by Amex.

 The second option for direct agreement pricing operates like a membership.
 Rather than paying fees for every individual transaction, Flat-fee Plans allow merchants to pay a set total for an entire month of processing.